 Combined with the criteria and standards they must meet, Work Ethic Certification participants will receive curriculum instruction in their high school senior English classes.

 The Hardin County Chamber of Commerce encourages business and industry to show their support by granting Work Ethic Certification graduates a job interview.
 An interview may not lead to a hire, but it will give the graduate the priceless experience of an interview.
 The Hardin County Chamber of Commerce also provides a $1000 scholarship to a Work Ethic Certification graduate at Central Hardin High School, John Hardin High School and North Hardin High School.

 Along with the interview, WEC graduates will also wear special cords at their respective graduation ceremonies and earn program seals on their diplomas.

 There are eight standards to which Work Ethic Certification program participants will adhere.
 They must meet the criteria and gain points within each standard to earn the certification.
 Click below to see the eight standards and target behaviors.

 The Nannette Johnston Impact Grant will award small grants to students who desire to make a difference in their community.

 It starts with a question such as: “What can we do to improve the quality of life in our community”.
 Students contact a partner agency and ask how they can help them improve services for others.
-From this conversation, students and their partners discuss an idea that will meet the agency need but can be sustained over time.
-Students develop their idea into a plan that will be implemented through a community action or service.
+From this conversation, students and their partners discuss an idea that will meet the agency's needs but can be sustained over time.
+Students develop their idea into a plan that will be implemented through community action or service.
 Students can access Impact funds to turn the idea into reality.